 Coca-Cola FEMSA produces, markets, sells and distributes Coca-Cola trademark beverages in each of its territories in containers authorized by TCCC, which consist primarily of a variety of returnable and non-returnable presentations in the form of glass bottles, cans and plastic bottles mainly made of PET resin.
 Coca-Cola FEMSA uses the term presentation to refer to the packaging unit in which Coca-Cola FEMSA sells its products.
 Presentation sizes for Coca-Cola FEMSA's Coca-Cola trademark beverages range from a 6.5-ounce personal size to a 3-liter multiple serving size.
 For all of Coca-Cola FEMSA's products excluding water, Coca-Cola FEMSA considers a multiple serving size as equal to, or larger than, 1.0 liter.
 In general, personal sizes have a higher price per unit case as compared to multiple serving sizes.
 Coca-Cola FEMSA offers both returnable and non-returnable presentations, which allows Coca-Cola FEMSA to offer portfolio alternatives based on convenience and affordability to implement revenue management strategies and to target specific distribution channels and population segments in its territories.
-In addition, Coca-Cola FEMSA sells some Coca-Cola trademark beverage syrups in containers designed for soda fountain use, which Coca-Cola FEMSA refers to as fountain.
-Coca-Cola FEMSA also sells bottled water products in bulk sizes, which refers to presentations equal to or larger than 5.0 liters and up to 20.0 liters, which have a much lower average price per unit case than Coca-Cola FEMSA's other beverage products.
+In addition, Coca-Cola FEMSA sells some Coca-Cola FEMSA also sells bottled water products in bulk sizes, which refers to presentations equal to or larger than 5.0 liters and up to 20.0 liters, which have a much lower average price per unit case than Coca-Cola FEMSA's other beverage products.